hlminh2000/sse_cluster_test/README.md

 This is a demo of using server-sent event under a clusterized node environment.
 Unlike WS, SSE does not require a handshake to establish a connection, so no additional magic is needed at load-balancing to ensure handshake requests are routed to the same node in the cluster.

+The cluster environment is simulated with an http proxy.

 ## Running the demo:

 Install dependencies: `npm i`